Nuclearistt/TEKWrapper/README.md

 # TEK Wrapper
 [![Discord](https://img.shields.io/discord/937821572285206659?style=flat-square&label=Discord&logo=discord&logoColor=white&color=7289DA)](https://discord.gg/JBUgcwvpfc)

-## Oveview
+## Overview

-TEK Wrapper is a library for ARK: Survival Evolved dedicated server that does the following changes to its behaviour:
-- All incoming user connections are accepted no matter if they pass Steam's ownership checks or not (allows users that don't own the game and/or DLCs to join)
-- All users are assumed to have all Steam app licenses
-- Steam server rules query response is modified to include additional information about the server, which consists of the mark to identify that TEK Wrapper is used, active mods list and optionally a URL to file with extra server description that can be displayed in [TEK Launcher](https://github.com/Nuclearistt/TEKLauncher)
+TEK Wrapper is a library for ARK: Survival Evolved dedicated server that allows users that don't own the game and/or DLCs to join by ignoring the result of Steam's ownership checks, and also modifies Steam server rules query response to include additional information about the server, which consists of the mark to identify that TEK Wrapper is used, active mods list and optionally a URL to file with extra server description that can be displayed in [TEK Launcher](https://github.com/Nuclearistt/TEKLauncher)

 ## How to use

-1. Setup a dedicated server unless you have already, the wiki has a good [tutorial](https://ark.wiki.gg/wiki/Dedicated_server_setup) for that. **Do not** install TEK Wrapper on your client installation, it will remove client functionality, use it **only** on **separate** dedicated server installations
+1. Setup a dedicated server unless you have already done it, the wiki has a good [tutorial](https://ark.wiki.gg/wiki/Dedicated_server_setup) for that. **Do not** install TEK Wrapper on your client installation if you use TEK Launcher to run the game, it doesn't allow steam_api64.dll modifications, and it is a good practice in general to install dedicated server separately
-2. Download the library file (steam_api64.dll if you run Windows / libsteam_api.so if you run Linux) in [releases](https://github.com/Nuclearistt/TEKWrapper/releases)
+2. Download the library file (steam_api64.dll if your server runs on Windows or libsteam_api.so if it runs on Linux) in [releases](https://github.com/Nuclearistt/TEKWrapper/releases)
-3. **{Server root}** below is your dedicated server installation folder
+3. (**{Server root}** below is your dedicated server installation folder)
-  **If you run Windows**:
+  **For Windows-run servers**:
    - Go to **{Server root}\Engine\Binaries\ThirdParty\Steamworks\Steamv132\Win64** folder, there rename **steam_api64.dll** to **steam_api64_o.dll** and move it to **{Server root}\ShooterGame\Binaries\Win64** folder
    - Put the **steam_api64.dll** you downloaded in step 2 into **{Server root}\Engine\Binaries\ThirdParty\Steamworks\Steamv132\Win64** folder

-   **If you run Linux**:
+   **For Linux-run servers**:
    - Go to **{Server root}/Engine/Binaries/Linux** folder, there rename **libsteam_api.so** to **libsteam_api_o.so**
    - Put the **libsteam_api.so** you downloaded in step 2 into **{Server root}/Engine/Binaries/Linux** folder
-4. Make sure to have *-NoBattlEye* in server command-line arguments, ARK Shellcode for client side doesn't support BattlEye so enabling it would prevent many players from being able to join your server
+4. Make sure to have *-NoBattlEye* in server command-line arguments, ARK Shellcode for client side doesn't support BattlEye so enabling it would neglect the main feature of TEK Wrapper
 5. If you want to provide extra information about your server/cluster to be displayed in TEK Launcher, add *-TWInfoFileUrl=url* to its command-line arguments (for example: *-TWInfoFileUrl=https://example.com/Info.json*).
-The URL must point to a valid json file (actual file content, not some website UI with a download button or anything like that) that can be accessed by any outside user, its format is described below.
+The URL must point to a valid json file or **direct** download link for one, that can be accessed by any outside user.
+The format of the file is described in next section.
 If you host a cluster, it's recommended to use the same file URL for all servers of the cluster if they have the same description and naming policy, TEK Launcher takes advantage of that by caching the file so it doesn't have to be downloaded multiple times

 ## Server info file format